 Distance courses are not recommended for first time freshmen.
-Eligibility for first time freshmen to take distance courses will be
+Eligibility for first time freshmen to take distance courses will be determined by the VPAA.

 Courses completed through other institutions:

 Relevant distance learning credit from a college accredited by an accrediting body recognized by the Council for Higher Education Accreditation (CHEA) will be accepted toward degree and certificate programs.